JonathanDZ/CS61B/proj2/gitlet-design.md

     - if a file is already tracked, then just change the link.
 4. define the parent of the new commit.
 5. move the current branch pointer and the Head pointer to the new created commit.

+---

+## Bug fix

+- add a new `currentBranch` variable in `statusLog` to track what current branch is.
+  - add a currentBranch variable in `statusLog`
+  - set currentBranch to master in init method.
+  - set currentBranch point to new commit in commit method
+  - use currentBranch to decide whether add * before branch name in status method.
+  - set currentBranch to branchName in checkoutToBranch method.